o-fl0w/stash-vr/README.md

 # Stash-VR
 Watch your [Stash](https://github.com/stashapp/stash) library in VR for that full immersion effect.

-Stash-VR relays your library from your Stash front page and saved filters allowing you to browse, play and manage your videos using the native VR UI of a supported video player.
+Stash-VR relays your library from your Stash front page and saved filters allowing you to browse, play and manage your videos using the native VR UI of supported video players.

 It's light on resources, optionally configurable and has support for two-way sync.

-[Install](#Installation) Stash-VR, point it to your Stash instance and point your VR video player to Stash-VR.
+**[Install](#Installation) Stash-VR, point it to your Stash instance and point your VR video player to Stash-VR.**

+(Traditional flat/2d videos as well as VR videos are supported.)

 ## Supported video players
 * HereSphere (two-way sync)